 You'll see some services already running in your upgraded site that will help you with publishing (PublishingTools) and caching (CachingTools and CachingControllers).
 If you plan to do a lot of caching and you want to dedicate more server power toward caching jobs, increase the maximum number of instances of the CachingTools service that are allowed to run.
 At version 10.0 and earlier, you added more instances of the map or globe service being cached; now you add more instances of CachingTools.

 Rebuild and redeploy server object extensions

 If you were using server object extensions with your previous deployment, now is the time to rebuild them and deploy them to ArcGIS Server.
 A rebuild is required to create the .SOE file used in version 10.1 and later.
 Deployment is greatly simplified by the .SOE file and is typically performed using Manager.
-See Migrate a .NET server object extension to 10.9 and Migrate a Java server object extension to 10.9.
+See Migrate a Java server object extension to 10.9.1.

 Once you've redeployed your server object extensions, you need to enable them on any services that use them and set the extension properties, if any.

 Install ArcGIS Web Adaptor